awsdocs/amazon-lex-developer-guide/doc_source/API_runtime_PutSession.md

 The request accepts the following data in JSON format\.

+ ** [activeContexts](#API_runtime_PutSession_RequestSyntax) **   <a name="lex-runtime_PutSession-request-activeContexts"></a>
+A list of contexts active for the request\.
+A context can be activated when a previous intent is fulfilled, or by including the context in the request,
+If you don't specify a list of contexts, Amazon Lex will use the current list of contexts for the session\.
+If you specify an empty list, all contexts for the session are cleared\.
+Type: Array of [ActiveContext](API_runtime_ActiveContext.md) objects
+Array Members: Minimum number of 0 items\.
+Maximum number of 20 items\.
+Required: No

  ** [dialogAction](#API_runtime_PutSession_RequestSyntax) **   <a name="lex-runtime_PutSession-request-dialogAction"></a>
 Sets the next action that the bot should take to fulfill the conversation\.
 Type: [DialogAction](API_runtime_DialogAction.md) object